OrgaNiUS/OrgaNiUS/api.md

 Allows user to apply to join a project.

-Input: Query parameters of "projectid"
+Input: Query parameters of "projectid" (required) and "description" (optional).

 Example usage: